whatwg/html/README.md

 ### Contribution opportunities

-We welcome all contributions, see [guidelines for contributing](CONTRIBUTING.md).
+We appreciate all contributions, see the [guidelines for contributing](CONTRIBUTING.md) for details.

 ### Tests